House of Poschinger: History

 The titles were granted on 17 September 1790 in Munich by the acting Imperial Vicar, Elector Charles Theodore of Bavaria.
 The matriculation in the Kingdom of Bavaria in the knight class took place on 30 January 1810 for Joseph Anton and on 30 June 1810 for his brothers Johann Martin and Georg Benedikt.

 In 1873, Georg Benedikt II.
 Knight of Poschinger, Lord of the Estate of Frauenau (Oberfrauenau) and others, was appointed hereditary Imperial Councillor (Reichsrat) of Bavaria.
 In accordance with the order of succession, the entail passed on to his brother Eduard Ferdinand after the death of Georg Benedikt.
 The latter ceded it to his son Eduard Georg Benedikt in 1901, who was appointed as a member of the House of Councillors on 1 November 1901.
-Eduard Ferdinand Ritter von Poschinger was promoted to hereditary Bavarian Baron on 24 July 1901 in Munich by Prince Regent Luitpold of Bavaria with immatriculation in the Kingdom of Bavaria in the baronial class on 28 August 1901 with the extension of the name to Baron Poschinger of Frauenau.
+Eduard Ferdinand Ritter von Poschinger was promoted to hereditary Bavarian Baron on 24 July 1901 in Munich by Prince Regent Luitpold of Bavaria with immatriculation in the Kingdom of Bavaria in the baronial class on 28 August 1901 with the extension of the name to Baron Poschinger of Frauenau.On April 6, 1908, the Royal Bavarian Chamberlain and Rittmaster Ottmar Knight of Poschinger, lord of the manor on Riegsee and others, who had married Gerda Camphausen, daughter of the banker and Royal Prussian Privy Councillor of Commerce Arthur Camphausen, in 1906, received permission to merge his name with that of the Camphausen family as Knight of Poschinger-Camphausen.

+The decision of the District President on May 21, 1953 in Regensburg to change the name to Baron of Poschinger-Bray for Adalbert Baron Poschinger of Frauenau, who was married to Anna Maria, heiress of the extinct Counts of Bray-Steinburg, was not objected to by the German Nobility Law Committee (ARA) in Marburg on September 15, 1990.